 When grades post on 12/24/2014, you will be notified if you need to complete Reinstatement under Academic Regulation 38.
 Please check your grades, student account, portal notices and preferred email address for instructions on how to complete the process.

-The Current Student reinstatement application for Spring 2015 is closed.
+The Current Student reinstatement application for Spring 2015 is open.

 You may apply as a former student returning for the summer and fall 2015 terms.

 → I have not attended WSU for one semester or more.
 The last time I was enrolled, my semester and/or cumulative grade point average was below a 2.0.